ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

     BASE64URL(JWE Initialization Vector).

-1. If a "zip" parameter was included, compress the plaintext using the specified compression algorithm and let M be the octet sequence representing the compressed plaintext;
+1. If a "zip" parameter was included, compress the plaintext using the specified compression algorithm, and let M be the octet sequence representing the compressed plaintext;
     otherwise, let M be the octet sequence representing the plaintext.